 “Mom was less involved, and since my sister and I were not micromanaged, we became more independent,” one adult daughter told me.

 That independence doesn’t come only from the fact that a working mother isn’t around all the time: The adult children I talked to said that their working mothers encouraged independence.
 As a result, 56% of daughters of working mothers said their mothers had been very helpful in teaching them to be independent, compared to 35% of daughters whose mothers stayed at home.

 One adult daughter said her mother had become an even more valuable mentor as she got older: “Through all of my job searches and the setback of being laid off, [my mother] keeps telling me she has experienced these personally.
 She is more supportive now than she ever has been.”

 In the survey, 35% of daughters said their working mothers were very helpful in providing a sounding board, versus 24% of daughters whose mothers stayed at home.

 Whether a woman works or not is a personal choice.
 But if she works, she shouldn’t be worried about the impact on her children.

 Working mothers are doing a great job preparing their children for life.
 For daughters especially, a working mother is an original role model.
 Rather than feel guilty, working mothers should feel proud of themselves, because certainly the children are proud of their mothers.

-Pamela F. Lenehan was one of the first female partners on Wall Street, a former C-suite executive of an NYSE company and a high tech start-up.
-An avid believer in the power of women to lead as well as parent, she serves on the boards of three publicly traded firms, and is also the author of “What You Don’t Know and Your Boss Won’t Tell You: Advice from Senior Female Executives on What You Need to Succeed.”
-Her new book is My Mother, My Mentor: What Grown Children of Working Mothers Want You to Know.
+Pamela F. Lenehan was one of the first female partners on Wall Street, a former C-suite executive of an NYSE company and a high-tech startup.
+An avid believer in the power of women to lead as well as parent, she serves on the boards of three publicly traded firms, and is also the author of What You Don’t Know and Your Boss Won’t Tell You: Advice from Senior Female Executives on What You Need to Succeed.
+Her newest book is My Mother, My Mentor: What Grown Children of Working Mothers Want You to Know.